zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_kconfig.rst

 Merging Configuration Fragments
 ===============================

-Configuration file snippets can be merged with the current project configuration during the build.
+Configuration file fragment can be merged with the current project configuration during the build.

 Developers can provide a configuration file that defines a small subset of